All-Party Parliamentary Group for

 Chair: Christian Wakeford MP, House of Commons, London, SW1A 0AA.
 Tel: 020 7219 6437.
 Email: firstname.lastname@example.org

-This is not an official website of the House of Commons or the House of Lords.
-It has not been approved by either House or its committees.
-All-Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
-The views expressed in these webpages are those of the group.
+This is not an official website [or Feed] of Parliament.
+It has not been approved by either House.
+APPGs are informal groups of Parliamentarians with a common interest in particular issues.
+The views expressed are those of the group.

 Sign up for updates